 In 2008, we also brought together local civil rights lawyers and homeless plaintiffs and coordinated a successful lawsuit that exposed Sacramento's heartless and wholesale destruction of homeless property.
 Continuing this work, we collect incident reports, take surveys, and log in reports from homeless people to keep track of any mistreatment by law enforcement or security personnel.
 These reports are shared with attorneys, used to monitor violations and used in conjunction with our work with the Western Regional Advocacy Project (WRAP).
 In 2014, we formed a coalition of groups interested in food insecurity and hunger in our region.
 Our first event was a successful fundraising, educational and networking event, Farm to Every Fork, that took place during Sacramento's Farm to Fork Week.
 This event included paying guests and guests that would not be able to afford to attend other Farm to Fork events, encouraging enlightening table conversation.
 Currently, we work with Western Regional Advocacy Project (WRAP), a coalition of homelessness advocacy organizations in three states, on a regional campaign on federal and local housing policy, and to decriminalize homelessness through education, advocacy, organizing and civil rights legislation for homeless people, and work together on addressing other civil and human rights problems that homeless people face.
 We are also members of a WRAP Sweeps Committee that includes participating organizations nationally.

-During the pandemic, we have continued our weekly meetings on zoom.
+During the pandemic, we continued our weekly meetings on zoom.
 We founded the Sacramento Services Not Sweeps Coalition that meets weekly with other homeless advocacy groups, formed in response to the continued displacement of encampments and the lack of supplies accessible to the unhoused community.
-We formed a Covid response team that did outreach to encampments to provide information, resources, basic needs, invite participation, connect, and to provide support during law enforcement sweeps.
+We formed a Covid response team that did outreach to encampments to provide information, resources, basic needs, invite participation, connect, and provide support during law enforcement sweeps.
 During this time, we had to curtail our Homeward distribution program, but we co-hosted a Journalism Course in collaboration with CalMatters and the San Francisco Coalition on Homelessness.
-Currently, our office is located near downtown Sacramento within a multi-homelessness services complex.
-Temporarily our office is open only two days/week limited hours but when the pandemic lessens, we will resume regular hours and hold our weekly meetings in person (possibly hybrid meetings that we are all set up for).

-SHOC is organized on the principle that homeless individuals themselves can mobilize and help address the crisis of homelessness.
-In order to accomplish this goal, SHOC engages in leadership training, participates in political advocacy in public forums, publishes Homeward Street Journal, a bimonthly newspaper which spotlights issues of concern to people in poverty as well as the broader community, organizes demonstrations and community events to publicize the urgency of the situation, and litigates and campaigns for legislation on behalf of homeless and poor people.
+SHOC is organized on the principle that homeless individuals themselves can mobilize and help address the crisis of homelessness, and in fact, their input should be included in all aspects.
+In order to accomplish this goal, SHOC engages in leadership training, participates in political advocacy in public forums, publishes Homeward Street Journal (a bimonthly newspaper which spotlights issues of concern to people in poverty as well as the broader community), organizes demonstrations and community events to publicize the urgency of the situation, and litigates and campaigns for legislation on behalf of homeless and poor people.
 By developing homeless leadership, we work towards ending homelessness, and towards ensuring that homeless people are afforded their full legal and human rights.